2. The Bachelor of Science Degree

 Overall Requirements for the Degree

 Generally, you must take a course of study that meets topic requirements in this section.
 If you have any questions after reading these descriptions, please contact your Engineering Student Services Adviser in 230 Bechtel Hall.
 The requirements can be found in the COE Undergraduate Guide.

 We require a minimum of 120 semester units.

 Natural science, mathematics, and statistics comprising

 3 course requirement.
-Physics 7A and B (or H7A and B), and one course chosen from among:
+Physics 7A and B (or H7A and B), and one course (with lab) chosen from among:

 - Physics 7C or H7C (recommended)